For Elasticsearch

 The first block that satisfies all the rules decides if to forbid or allow the request (according to its policy).

-If none of the block match, the request is rejected
+If none of the blocks is matched, the request is rejected

 ⚠️IMPORTANT: The ACL blocks are evaluated sequentially, therefore the ordering of the ACL blocks is crucial.
 The order of the rules inside an ACL block instead, is irrelevant.

-An Example of Access Control List (ACL) made of 2 blocks.
+An Example of the Access Control List (ACL) made of 2 blocks.

 The YAML snippet above, like all of this plugin's settings should be saved inside the readonlyrest.yml